 The Probate Office will also ask you to bring various documents such as the will and death certificate, when you go for your appointment.

-If the estate is worth more than £325,000, you’ll need to pay at least some if not all of the Inheritance Tax before probate is issued.
+If the estate is worth more than £325,000, you’ll need to pay some if not all of the Inheritance Tax before probate is issued.

 Paying off debts, taxes and distributing the estate